Now get the smallest salary (the first in the list) and take the corresponding

 expression which can then refer implicitly to the current element of

-this bag, using the variables xi
+this bag, using the variables xi.

-If for ei
+If for ei neither

 explicit nor implicit variable is declared, then xi